UPDATED: SEPTEMBER 23, 2022 | 1 MIN READ

 Your deductible affects the cost of your premium.
-If you want a low deductible, then your premium will be higher, and if you want a low premium, you would choose a higher deductible.
+If you want a low deductible, your premium will be higher; if you want a low one, you will choose a higher one.

 Does My Homeowner’s Deductible Affect My Home Insurance Coverage?